djleamen/SUSTAINWebApp/README.md

 SUSTAIN offers flexible configurations to suit different workflows:
 - **Max Tokens:** Set the maximum response length.
 - **Summarization Level:** Control how much context is trimmed from the user input.
-- **Caching Duration:** Define how long responses are stored to minimize repeat API calls.

 ---

 ## Roadmap
 - [ ] Implement dynamic summarization based on context length
-- [x] Provide additional eco-feedback on overall token savings
+- [ ] Provide additional eco-feedback on overall token savings
+- [ ] Add support for more languages and spaCy models
+- [ ] Implement caching for frequently requested queries to reduce API calls
+- [ ] Enhance the GUI with more user-friendly features and customization options

 ---